ABOUT THE PROJECT

 Migration: You might also see them “stacking up” near a culvert or moving in large groups moving upstream through a channel in the springtime.
 Click here for an example of what carp migration in the spring looks like.

 Groups/Clusters: In the open water season, you might see a large group of carp “hanging out.”
 Contact us and let us know about what you’re seeing!

 WHAT TO EXPECT

-Volunteers can sign up for a specific area that they will keep an eye on for us.
+Volunteers can sign up for a specific season that they will keep an eye out for carp.
 There is no set time commitment, but the more observations the better.
 To easily report carp locations, fill out this short reporting form (https://carp-espionage-plslwd.hub.arcgis.com/) from your computer, phone or tablet.
 Quick calls or emails are also appreciated!

 Open water season, April to November